ezzing/3DLayout-documentation/3-Communication.md

     layout.getBuildingPosition(id, callback);

-Returns building position info for a given building.id
+Returns building position info for a given building.id.

 The data returned is: